Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Clears the allowlist.

-This disables the local allowlist and clears all entires.
+This disables the local allowlist and clears all entries.

 **Example:**
     - ``[p]localallowlist clear``